 Hajj includes a lot of physical activity, particularly walking, so if your lifestyle is a very sedentary one — eight hours at the computer at work, then home for dinner, chit-chat and bed — it is a good idea to incorporate light exercise, like walking or jogging, into your schedule during the last month before your hajj.

 Hajj is a spiritual journey that also requires physical strength and stamina.
 With a little bit of preparation you can have an experience which will last for a lifetime and beyond, and every time you think of the journey you made, you will want to go back again and again.

 Another thing to consider is your food.
 You cannot obviously pack and take it with you, but once you get to Makkah, you should be careful about what you eat.

 If you are prone to the flu, getting a vaccination is something you should seriously consider.
 Ask your doctor about this.

 Remember also to drink loads of water.
 This will keep both the flu and dehydration at bay.

 Patience is essential during your hajj.
 You may have to stand in long queues.
 You may have long waits before you get food, or get a bus, or get anything.
-You may have to deal with the largest crowds you have experienced.
+And you may have to deal with the largest crowds you have experienced.
 You may unintentionally get trod on or get pushed.